About the Library

 NMU Library Catalog.
 Please note: we share a catalog with 3 other schools.
 Also, as this is an online class and you might be far away from NMU, take advantage of your own local library regardles of its location!
 And the databases that are available to you there.

 Government Resources: FBI and the Department of Justice each have search capabilities on their web pages for publications and information.
-USA.gov and the Catalog of Government Publications from the Government Printing Office.
+USA.gov and the Catalog of Government Publications from the Government Publishing Office.
 Search using other terms for loss prevention, such as fraud, shoplifting, or employee theft.

 Internet Resources--Persuasive Writing